 There also is a go-cart area in the east of Innsbruck.

-And if you still haven’t found the perfect kind of sport you can do in the Tyrol, you might find it here.
+And if you still haven’t found the perfect kind of sport you can do in Tyrol, you might find it in one of the suggestions by tirol.at.

-Many skiing areas or toboggan runs can be accessed easily with public transport, but if nevertheless you need a car for going there, why don't you try car-sharing?
-Ridewithme is a platform for people who offer or need places in a car to go outside of the city to make sport.
+Many skiing areas or toboggan runs can be accessed easily with public transportation, but if nevertheless you need a car for going there, why don't you try car-sharing?
+Go shred is a platform for people who offer or need places in a car to go outside of the city to do sports.

 Where to buy your sports equipment?